 (c) He went away to a different place.

-(d) He was upset with this accomplice.
+(d) He was upset with his accomplice.

 Or